 For proper planting, you’ll actually want to set your ginger (root system and all) right on top of your soil.
 Place it in a pot, roughly 75% filled with regular potting soil, which is at least twice the diameter as the length of the roots.

 Keep your ginger moist at all times.
 Find a warm place to keep it, but not in direct sunlight.
-The flavor of your ginger plant should begin to peak around 250-260 days after planting.
-However, as it needs regular warmth, you’ll need to start it indoors and transplant outdoors in late spring.
+The flavor of your ginger plant should begin to peak around 250 to 260 days after planting.
+However, as it needs regular warmth, you’ll need to start it indoors and transplant it outdoors in late spring.

-Allow at least 3 or 4 months of growth for before harvesting.
+Allow at least three or four months of growth before harvesting.
 New roots direct from the starter root, trimmed off in small sections, tend to offer the best flavor.